zohra009/immersive-small-rails-project-dumbo-web-080618/README.md

 ## Requirements

-1. Use the Ruby on Rails framework.

-2. Your models must include a `has_many`, a `belongs_to`, and a `has_many :through` relationship.
+1. Your models must include a `has_many`, a `belongs_to`, and a `has_many :through` relationship.
 You can include more models to fill out your domain, but there must be at least a model acting as a join table for the has_many through.

-3. Your models should include reasonable validations for the simple attributes.
+2. Your models should include reasonable validations for the simple attributes.
 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.

+3. You should be able to perform Create, Read, Update and Delete actions on at least two of your resources.

-4. Your application must provide a standard user authentication, including signup, login, logout, and passwords.
+4. Once you've implemented the above, you may add a standard user authentication, including signup, login, logout, and passwords.

-5. Your forms should correctly display validation errors.
-Your fields should be enclosed within a fields_with_errors class and error messages describing the validation failures must be present within the view.

-6. Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.
+5. Your should, within reason, build a a DRY (Do-Not-Repeat-Yourself) rails app.
 Logic present in your controllers should be encapsulated as methods in your models.
 Your views should use helper methods and partials to be as logic-less as possible.
 Follow patterns in the [Rails Style Guide](https://github.com/bbatsov/rails-style-guide) and the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).

 ### Example Domains